jupyter-book/jupyter-book/content/guide/04_build.md

    * Place all these generated files in the `/_build/` directory.

 2. From here, you have **two options**
-    * **Option 1**: Use GitHub pages to auto-generate your site from the markdown you just built.
-Once you build your book, push the changes to your GitHub repo and that's it!
+    * **Option 1**: Remove the `.nojekyll` file in the root of the repository.
+This will tell GitHub pages to auto-generate your site from the markdown you just built once you upload it to GitHub.
+Push the changes to your GitHub repo and that's it!
     * **Option 2**: Build the site HTML locally by running the following command:

           make build